 We'll go back and forth from pick to fingers, depending on what we're doing in the accompaniment.

-The contact with the strings is so much better using fingers, that even if they struggle, the accuracy at plucking the right string is worth it.
+The contact with the strings is so much better using fingers, that even if they struggle at first learning to use their fingers, the accuracy at plucking the right string is worth it.

 Others may disagree with me -- that's fine!
 (Why are musicians more like cats than sheep?
 You can't herd 'em.)

-With only three strings to worry about, the chords are easy for a first picking song.
+With only three strings to worry about, the chords of Down in the Valley are easy for a first picking song.

 Push the thumb AWAY, pull the fingers TOWARD you.
-I have my students use "Thumb, index, middle; thumb, index, middle," while we sing the words or I play the melody on a second guitar.
+I have my students use "Thumb, index, middle; thumb, index, middle," while we sing the words and I play along on a second guitar.